-How to beat the brand anarchists Yet, sometimes it can feel as if everybody were conspiring to undo your hard work: teams create off-brand collateral that makes you cringe, partners use outdated tising and logo file logo files, approval stalls because your Head of Compliance is on holiday.
+How to beat the brand anarchists Yet, sometimes it can feel as if everybody were conspiring to undo your hard work: teams create off-brand collateral that makes you cringe, partners use outdated rtising and logo exciting for your Head long, complex thing logo files, approval stalls because your Head of Compliance is on holiday.
 These things make brand value go straight out the window.
 They keep assets from being ready when people need them.
 And they're immensely irritating to marketers like you who are trying to move their brand, and their business, forward - but are constantly having to put out fires by hand instead.
 (Sound familiar?)

-This playbook is about the 5 principles that will help you put an end to that.
+This handbook is about the 5 principles that will help you put an end to that.
 It's based on our experience helping hundreds of companies manage their brand faster, more consistently, and with more control - and make sure it represents their business in the best possible way.
 That's the bloody point, after all, isn't it?
 What's in it: